voidsatisfaction/TIL/@Graduate/Thesis/learning_analytics/LARC_playing_with_student_data.md

   - not including thinking time(limitation of capturing all learning activities)
   - not including other resource finding and understanding time
   - being watched? surveillance culture?
+  - anaylsis is really accurate??
+    - maybe using ~% student is satisfied with the result

 ## Future works